top of page

 1994 · Chicago, IL

-Da Brat is a rapper from Chicago, Illinois.
-Her debut album “Funkdafied” was released in 1994 on So So Def.
+Da Brat's debut album Funkdafied was released in 1994 on So So Def.
 She became the first solo female rapper to go platinum.

 images (59).jpg